 The George Town Air Monitoring Station (GAMS) was commissioned in July 2007 following an initiative of the then Department of Environment, Parks, Heritage and the Arts (EPA Division).
-The station was funded and operated in a collaborative partnership between Bell Bay Aluminium, TEMCO, AETV Power, George Town Council, West Tamar Council, and the Department of Health and Human Services with advice and support provided by EPA Tasmania.
+The station was funded and operated in a collaborative partnership between Bell Bay Aluminium, TEMCO, AETV Power, George Town Council, West Tamar Council, and the Department of Health and Human Services with advice and support provided by the Tasmanian EPA.

 The station now houses a DRX